vstconsulting/polemarch/doc/gui.rst

   SYNC - synchronization is in progress,
   ERROR - synchronization failed,
   OK - project is synchronized.

+There is new section on this page:

+* **Reame.md** - if project has “readme.md” or “readme.rst” file in it’s project directory,
+  Polemarch will add content of this file to this section.

 Also there are several buttons on this page: